-Credibility and legitimacy:
+Credibility and legitimacy

-The local population could lose their trust in NATO troops if military forces or civilian personnel (hereafter 'NATO staff') are involved in cases of THB.
+The local population could lose their trust in NATO troops if military forces or civilian personnel (hereafter 'NATO staff') are involved in or linked to cases of THB or make use of services of victims.
 With the loss of reputation as a reliable actor, locals (witnesses or victims of THB) could be less likely to confide in the integrity of NATO staff members on-site.
 This will further complicate the identification process; it can also affect a mission's success as a whole, considering that the credibility of a military operation is an essential step in building a secure environment.